Prabu Siliwangi: Legacy

-Through the transmission Pantun Sunda oral tradition, the Sri Baduga's reign is remembered as the peaceful and prosperous golden age in Sundanese history, as the cultural identity and the source of pride for Sundanese people.
-The kings of Sultanate of Cirebon still trace their ancestry to Sundanese King Siliwangi, it was probably served as the source of legitimacy of their reign in West Java.
-The TNI Siliwangi Military Division and Siliwangi Stadium was named after King Siliwangi, the eponymous popular king of Sunda corresponded to Sri Baduga Maharaja.
-His name is honored as the name of West Java province museum, Sri Baduga Museum in Bandung.
+Through the transmission of Pantun Sunda oral tradition, the Sri Baduga's reign is remembered as the peaceful and prosperous golden age in Sundanese history, as the cultural identity and the source of pride for Sundanese people.
+The kings of the Sultanate of Cirebon still trace their ancestry to Sundanese King Siliwangi, it probably served as the source of legitimacy of their reign in West Java.
+The TNI Siliwangi Military Division and Siliwangi Stadium were named after King Siliwangi, the eponymous popular king of Sunda corresponding to Sri Baduga Maharaja.
+His name is honored as the name of the West Java province museum, Sri Baduga Museum in Bandung.
 Balinese Hindus built a candi shrine dedicated to King Siliwangi in the Hindu temple Pura Parahyangan Agung Jagatkarta, Bogor.